ibehave-ibots/OurWebsite/pages/workshops/arduino.md

 Prerequisites: Neuroscience Researchers at any level (Masters, PhD Candidate, Postdoc, PI) with previous coding experience in any language such as Matlab, Python, or R.

-Duration: 20 hrs over 3 days
+**Duration:** 20 hrs over 3 days

-Dates (Times):
+**Dates (Times):**

-·	19.02.2024, 9h30-17h00 (Online)
+- 19.02.2024, 9h30-17h00 (Online)
-·	20.02.2024, 9h30-17h00 (Online)
+- 20.02.2024, 9h30-17h00 (Online)
-·	21.02.2024, 10h00-16h00 (In-Person at Our Makerspace at the Life & Brain in Uniklinikum Bonn)
+- 21.02.2024, 10h00-16h00 (In-Person at Our Makerspace at the Life & Brain in Uniklinikum Bonn)

-Workshop Format: Online on Zoom, with in-person component on last day.
+**Workshop Format:** Online on Zoom, with in-person component on last day.
 Hands-On Course.

-Workshop Preparation: Software installation instructions will be sent before the start of the course.
+**Workshop Preparation:** Software installation instructions will be sent before the start of the course.

 At the end of the course, participants who attend at least 80% of the course will receive certificates of participation.